 Let’s pause for a minute and really think about this next carnation fact.
 Ready?

-Carnations have been cultivated for over 2,000 years.
+Carnations have been in cultivation for over 2,000 years.

-So that means that at the time of the birth of Jesus… farmers were cultivating carnations.
+So that means that during the time of the birth of Jesus,… farmers were cultivating carnations.

 Over 300 species of Dianthus are known — more commonly known as carnations.